FlinkFood/FlinkFood/docs/demo/demo.md

 In the rest of the demo we will see examples of usages for these jobs.

-<a id="org4bf7276"></a>

 ### Example single view.

-Go to your MongoDB visuzalizer and show an example of how the Restaurant view looks before the first aggregations.
+Go to your MongoDB visualizer and show an example of how the Restaurant view looks before the first aggregations.
 Here we can emphesize that there is more data in this table then the first table (address, services).

-<a id="org64e7f11"></a>

 ## The restaurant owner